 Succeeding versions of both the ECL and TTL families cut gate delays, though with an increase in dissipation.
 The top speed was reached in the late sixties when Motorola introduced MECL III.
 It offered 1 nanosecond gate delay and 60 milliwatt gate dissipation.
 However, MECL III didn't catch on.
 For many applications, the speed was too high to be useful without special and usually costly packaging techniques, and the power dissipation was just too high.

 The result was the 1971 introduction of MECL 10,000 (sometimes referred to as MECL II 1/2), which offered 2 nanoseconds delay and 25 milliwatts dissipation.
 Currently MECL 10,000 competes with a TTL version that uses Schottky clamping to achieve the fastest speeds in TI's 54 / 74 line.
 Called 54S / 74S, it boasts 3 nanoseconds delays and 20 milliwatts dissipation.

 from "The integrated circuit era (1959 - 1975)," Electronic Design, vol. 24, no. 4, February 16, 1976

 Dr. Andy Mount of Clemson took macro shots of some of the wafers and chips, and I have included the following images.
 (These have been resampled to reduce the file sizes; email me if you are interested in an original image.)

-As shown in the pictures, some of the dies were square in shape and mounted one per pad, while other dies were rectangular in shape and mounted two per pad.
-(Some of the pads have only one rectangular die mounted, but I am not sure if this was intentional.
-They may be parts rejected at some point in the packaging process.)
+As shown in the pictures, some of the dies were square in shape and mounted one per pad, while other half-size dies were rectangular in shape and mounted one or two per pad.

 The chips are packaged in a manner similar to, but not exactly the same as, Figure 1b from US Patent 3,405,323 (pdf).
 (The '323 patent is discussed further in the cooling section below).